H0K5/multitun/README.md

 * Mac/BSD client tested under MacOS X Yosemite, FreeBSD 10

-* You will need to install python-devel (aka python-dev), pip for python 2.7, and setuptools
+* Windows client tested under Windows 7 and Windows 8

-* As root: setup.py install
+* See the INSTALL file

 * Change the configuration file permissions to keep the password from others